 Have you finally finished your to-read pile at home?
 If you have, it’s time to fire up your Kindle or iPads.
 From Mary Shelly’s “Frankenstein” to Bram Stoker’s “Dracula,” Project Gutenberg does horror fans and bookworms a solid by making these novels available for free download.

-The pop culture site Nerdbot made the announcement on Apr.
-6: “I know in these troubling times it’s harder than usual to get books, especially since they are considered nonessential,” reads their article.
+The pop culture site Nerdbot made the announcement: “I know in these troubling times it’s harder than usual to get books, especially since they are considered nonessential,” reads their article.
 “It was brought to my attention today that the classic horror novels that we grew up with, books everyone should probably grow up with are free right now.”

 Project Gutenberg’s rich virtual library is bound to astound you.
 We have classics from Edgar Allan Poe, Franz Kafka, H.P.
 Lovecraft and Jane Austen.
 During this time where chain or thrift book stores are out of our reach, a free-for-all virtual library sounds pretty good.